Factbox: Facebook and its IPO: by the numbers

 Its splashy debut is the culmination of eight years of breakneck growth, as it emerged from Mark Zuckerberg's Harvard dorm room to become the No. 1 social network, linking nearly 1 in 7 people on the planet.

-Here are key facts about what could be the second-largest IPO in U.S. history, exceeded only by Visa Inc's (V.N).
-It surpasses General Motors' (GM.N) share offering if, as widely expected, the full over-allotment, or "greenshoe," is taken up, enabling Facebook to raise a maximum of $18.4 billion.
+Here are key facts about what could be the second-largest IPO in U.S. history, exceeded only by Visa Inc's.
+It surpasses General Motors' share offering if, as widely expected, the full over-allotment, or "greenshoe," is taken up, enabling Facebook to raise a maximum of $18.4 billion.

 Partners, Digital Sky Technologies; entrepreneurs Reid Hoffman, Mark Pincus, Sean Parker Number of users: 900+ million active monthly users Average time spent on Facebook: Worldwide users spend about 6 hours a month; 7 hours in United States.